 In the case of the Wang family, the focus of nursing practice is on the relational system of the family.
-The family is addressed as an adaptive system to begin planning nursing care.
+To begin planning nursing care, the family is addressed as an adaptive system.
+Assessment of behaviors

-Assessment of Behaviors
+The nurse met with David and Teresa to assess family structure, function, relationships, and consistency, and their employment status, living arrangements, and the division of family caregiving responsibilities.
+The nurse assessed how decisions are made in the family, from small daily decisions to larger, health-carerelated decisions.
+The nurse observed that David and his wife show love, respect, and loyalty to David's mother and to each other.
+Although the mother's needs for care are met, individual needs of both David and his wife,

-The nurse first meets with David and Teresa to assess family structure, function, relationships, and consistency.
-The nurse collects data on members of the Wang family; the division of chores such as housekeeping, shopping, and/or repairs; their employment status; the living arrangement and space allocation for family members; and division of family caregiving responsibilities.
-The nurse assesses how decisions are made in the family, from small daily decisions to larger, health care-related decisions.
-The nurse observes that David and his wife show love, respect, and loyalty to David's mother and to each other.
-Although the mother's needs for care are met, individual needs of both David and his wife Teresa are unmet.
-As they alternate care for their ill mother, they find it quite challenging to maintain their own jobs and attend to their daughter, Vivian's, elementary schoolwork and her growth needs.
-An increase in demand for care of David's mother lessens the time the parents have for their daughter.
-They struggle to find alternatives for family caregiving responsibilities and both feel stressed from time to time.
-The nurse discovers that the Wang family holds a strong Chinese tradition of filial piety, and they feel a moral obligation to take care of their elderly mother.
-However, a strong stigma attached to dementia in the Chinese community takes an emotional toll on them.
+Teresa are unmet.
+Alternating care for David's mother, maintaining their jobs, and attending to Vivian's schoolwork and growth needs is challenging.
+The nurse finds out that the Wang family holds a strong Chinese tradition of filial piety and that they feel a moral obligation to take care of their mother.
+The strong stigma attached to dementia in the Chinese community takes an emotional toll on them.

-Assessment of Stimuli
+Assessment of stimuli

-The nurse conducts a second level of assessment by meeting with the Wang family, including Frank Wang and his daughter Lisa, to identify influencing factors or stimuli, related to group identity and family coherence.
-Roy (2009) explained that families are constantly interpreting changes in the reactions of others toward them.
-Accordingly, the nurse notes that the major stimuli for the Wang family are the demands they face and the problems posed for them to solve.
-David's mother with dementia requires attendant medical and personal care.
-Although David Wang and Teresa need to work to support the family, ensure their own health insurance coverage, and pay for the cost of personal care, they find it quite difficult to care for David's mother while maintaining full-time jobs.
-They are trying to find Chinese-speaking home health aides from
+The nurse conducts a second level of assessment by meeting with the extended Wang family to identify influencing factors, or stimuli, related to group identity and family coherence.
+The major stimuli are the demands they face and the problems posed for them to solve.
+David's mother requires medical and personal care.
+David needs to work to ensure health insurance for his family and to secure income to pay for the cost of personal care.
+Finding Chinese-speaking home health aides is challenging.
+The social stigma toward dementia is strong in the Chinese community, bringing shame to the Wang family and isolating David's mother from her ethnic community.
+The Wang family agrees that the stigma and reaction from the external social environment have become stressors to family caregiving.